hartenthaler/hh_extended_family/docs/architecture.md

 * children
 * children-in-law
 * grandchildren
+* great-grandchildren
 * grandchildren-in-law

 The family-part base class stores results as grouped individuals and counters.
-Depending on the relationship type, a group may represent a family branch, a couple, an in-law relation, or a partner-chain segment.
+Depending on the relationship type, a group may represent a family branch, a couple, an in-law relation, a descendant branch, or a partner-chain segment.
+Groups may also carry reference people and families that are used only to explain the relationship in the rendered heading.

 ## 🔎 Filtering and summaries